WATCH: CNN cuts off Trump surrogate for spilling beans about Jake Tapper | WND | by Around the Web

 “First of all, it takes someone five minutes to Google Jake Tapper and Donald Trump to see that Jake Tapper has consistently compared Trump to Adolf Hitler,” Karoline Leavitt said as Kasie Hunt interrupted her.

 “Ma’am!
-We’re gonna to stop this interview if you continue to attack my colleagues!”
+We’re gonna stop this interview if you continue to attack my colleagues!”
 Kasie Hunt said as she cut the interview.

 WATCH: